jonas-peeters/EasyScoreboards/README.md

 Github page: https://github.com/byYottaFLOPS/EasyScoreboards

 ## Commands
-    Changes are instantly applied for all players
-    To avoid this you should edit the config file and then reload the plugin

 > Instead of `/esb` you can also use `/easyscoreboard`

 ### Scoreboard

-`/esb set <Line> <Text>`

-`<Line>` is the line of the scoreboard and can be anything between 0 and 15.
-The line 0 is the title of the scoreboard.

-`<Text>` Is the text the line will contain.
-To use spaces the hole text must be in quotation marks (see examples).

-    To use multiple colors and styles separate the parts with semicolons (;)

 `/esb clear` will clear the scoreboard and remove it from every player.